SajiJohnMiranda/DoCoreAI-Pulse/README.md

 ## ⚙️ Setup [**Optimized for ChatGPT · Expanding to More LLMs Soon**]
 ### Option 1: Test DoCoreAI in 1 Minute — Right on GitHub!
-No need for local setup.
+**No need for local setup**.
 You can run all tests directly inside GitHub Actions with just a few clicks.

 ✅ Just follow these simple steps:
 1. Fork this repository (top-right corner → Fork).